Tips for babies and older children sharing a bedroom

 - Give yourself and your baby some time together at bedtime.
-You could try setting your other children up with an activity that will keep them busy, like a favourite book, game, television program or toy.
+You could try setting up your other children with an activity that will keep them busy, like a favourite book, game, television program or toy.

 - When it’s time to settle your baby, ask your older children to stay out of the bedroom for a while, or to be quiet if they have to come in.
-Praise your older children for staying out of the room or for staying quiet in the baby’s room – for example, ‘Darah, thanks for staying out of the room while I settled the baby’.
+Praise your older children for staying out of the room or for staying quiet in the bedroom – for example, ‘Darah, thanks for staying out of the room while I settled the baby’.

 - Let your older children know that the baby might wake up during the night.
 But tell them that they don’t need to worry because you’ll take care of it.
-Older children usually sleep through babies crying.
+Older children usually sleep through babies’ crying.

 - If your baby’s crying is waking your older children, consider whether the older children could sleep in a room further away from the baby (if possible) or whether you could move the baby to your bedroom.